yaroAmaro219/Nasa/README.md

   1. Chuck Norris: http://www.icndb.com/
   1. Rick and Morty: https://rickandmortyapi.com/documentation/#rest

 Lastly, the following sites congregates a bunch of APIs together, so you can take a look through their libraries and try to find an API that interests you!
 Note, however, that not all APIs are free and many listed may require payment.
-We **highly suggest** to use a free API for your first project dealing with one.
+We **highly suggest** to use a free API for your first project.

   1. https://github.com/toddmotto/public-apis
   1. https://rapidapi.com/